dkvz/nvim/README.md

 The starting point was the great [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) repo.

 ## TODO
+- I don't really use "mini" for anything right now except the status bar - I should try another status bar plugin (more minimalistic is OK)
 - I might no longer need the extra config for the vue LSP (it's in nvim-lspconfig I think)
 - What's up with netrw's sort sequence and .c and .h files?
 - Fork friendly snippets to greatly reduce the amount of them - the HTML LSP has all the tags as well I think